aws-solutions/centralized-logging-with-opensearch/README.md

 ## Deployment

-Please follow the [Implementation Guide](https://docs.aws.amazon.com/solutions/latest/centralized-logging-with-opensearch/) to deploy the solution in your AWS account.
+Please follow the [Implementation Guide](https://docs.aws.amazon.com/solutions/latest/centralized-logging-on-aws/) to deploy the solution in your aws account.

 ## Customization